Parametrized spectra, a low-tech approach: Parametrized spaces

 As a result of this and \autoref{lem:heath_kamps}, every $h$-cofibration $X \to Y$ of $h$-cofibrant spaces gets ``upgraded'' by $P$ to an $f$-cofibration $PX \to PY$ of $f$-cofibrant spaces.

-\begin{proof} The usual deformation retract of $B^I$ to $B$ gives a homotopy inverse to $X \to PX$. \autoref{lem:f_star_preserves} and \autoref{lem:f_shriek_preserves} tell us that the $f$-cofibrations and $h$-cofibrations both survive the journey through the definition of $P$.
+\begin{proof} \autoref{lem:f_star_preserves} and \autoref{lem:f_shriek_preserves} tell us that the $f$-cofibrations and $h$-cofibrations both survive the journey through the definition of $P$.
 If $X$ is $h$-cofibrant, \autoref{lem:f_star_preserves} tells us that the top horizontal in the above square is an $h$-cofibration.
+Since the left vertical is a weak equivalence, therefore so is the right vertical.
 The first three vertices are all $h$-fibrations over $B$, so by \autoref{prop:clapp} the fourth vertex is also a fibration over $B$. \end{proof}

 In summary, each space $X$ can be replaced by an equivalent $f$-cofibrant space $WX$, and this in turn can be replaced by an equivalent space $PWX$ that is both $f$-cofibrant and $h$-fibrant.

 \begin{rmk} There is a more obvious fibrant replacement functor $RX = X \times_B B^I$.
 The composite $WRX$ is another way of replacing $X$ by an equivalent space that is both $f$-cofibrant and $h$-fibrant.
 However $R$ does not commute with smash products.
 Later on, this will prevent us from using it to take fibrant replacement of spectra. \end{rmk}